electricui/electricui-embedded/README.md

 ## messageID

 This is the identifier used for the message.
-3 bytes are allocated for the use of this identifier.
+Typically 3 bytes are allocated for the use of this identifier.

 While the protocol is binary in design, the developer will see these as a 3-char string which can be used as a human readable define.